Superintegrable quantum mechanical systems with position dependent masses invariant with respect to three parametric Lie groups: Scale invariant PDM systems

 Thus we find a countable set of integrable PDM systems, admitting second order integrals of motion The next step is to find the corresponding functions $\eta$.
 For any fixed potential $V$ enumerated in (\ref{new24}) and (\ref{new25}) it can be easily done solving equations (\ref{new1}).
 In particular, for potentials (\ref{new25}) we obtain

-Notice that for some particular values of arbitrary parameters the PDM systems with potentials (\ref{new25}) have more extended symmetries which are indicated in Items 3 and 4 of i Table 2.
+Notice that for some particular values of arbitrary parameters the PDM systems with potentials (\ref{new25}) have more extended symmetries which are indicated in Items 3 and 4 of Table 2.

+In analogous way we can solve the remaining inequivalent compatible systems (\ref{NO}) and (\ref{mmmu4}) which in fact are more easy to handle.
+To save a room we will not present the calculation details here since they can be found in \cite{ANG}.

 Thus we have classified the PDM systems which are scale invariant and admit second order integrals of motion.
-The obtained results are collected in Tables 1 and 2, the first of which includes systems defined up to arbitrary functions, the other one includes arbitrary coefficients.
+These integrals belong to one out of two subclasses.
+The first of them includes integrals which belong to the enveloping algebra of the conformal algebra c(3) up to constant terms including functions of $\bf x$.
+The other subclass includes integrals of motions which do not belong to this enveloping algebra.
+We have found all of them, but in the following Tables 1 and 2 just the systems belonging to the first subclass are presented.
+In contrary, Table 3 collects the systems which belong to the second class and are invariant with respect to the algebra so(1,2).
 The presented list of PDM systems admitting second order integrals of motion is complete up to rotation transformations.

 In the tables $F(.), G(.)$ and $R(.)$ are arbitrary functions of the arguments specified in brackets, $V^{(s)}$ are polynomials (\ref{new23}), $c, c_1, c_2, \mu$ and $\nu$ are arbitrary real parameters $\varphi$ and $\theta$ are Euler angles, $ r^2=x_1^2+x_2^2+x_3^2,\ \tilde r^2=x_1^2+x_2^2, $ $ P_a, K_a, D$ and $L_3$ are operators defined in (\ref{QQ}), and the summation is imposed over the repeating indices $a$ by values 1, 2 and 3.
 The symbol $\{A,B\}$ denotes the anticommutator of operators $A$ and $B$, i.e., $\{A,B\}=AB+BA.$